connor-ms/nba-predictor/eda/eda_summary.md

 <img src="graphs/umap.png">

 To be honest, I'm not totally sure what to make of this.
 It shows a pretty clear separation in what results in a win vs a loss (with some outliers), but I'll need to play with it more to see if there's any information it provides that I didn't already know (but I'm not very hopeful...)

+# Reflection

+Overall, I learned that this dataset is a strong foundation to continue working with.
+There are few duplicate or missing entries, and is sourced reliably (and ethically!).
+The most helpful information to come from this was learning about the relativity in what causes a win.
+For example, it's pretty obvious that if a team has more rebounds, assists, steals, and blocks that they have a higher chance of winning.
+What I think is interesting is that rebounds and assists both contribute much higher to the chance of winning than steals or blocks.

+One of the biggest challenges I anticipate is preventing data leakage.
+I feel like in a dataset like this, it will be extremely prone to leakage if I'm not careful.
+I also need to make sure to find a good time window of what's considered "recent", and to find a good way to perform splits (per season? per month? per every third fortnight? idk...)